DoctorDalek1963/language-whatsapp/README.md

 # WhatsApp Language Package

-A language package to highlight exported WhatsApp chats.
+A language package for Atom to highlight exported WhatsApp chats.